 A good tip is to keep a tote bag in your closet to make it easier to remove items you want to get rid of.
 Once the bag is full – donate or sell the items.

-Think about what you need in advance:
+Before buying new clothes, think about what you need in advance:

 You might get a cute and trendy item that doesn’t fit your wardrobe or style.